bloobsky/complain-it/README.md

 This Project uses Semantic Versioning (https://semver.org/)

--->0.1 <strong>[STABLE]</strong> -- All functionalities working now perfectly
+-->0.1.1 -- Added Value field in complain a job subpage -->0.1 <strong>[STABLE]</strong> -- All functionalities working now perfectly

 ->0.0.42 -- Photos can be uploaded now to MongoDB